Microsoft Customer Insights

 6. Under Schedule, if desired, use a cron expression for scheduling the job.

 7. Under File format, select the file format type you wish to export.
-This will be either JSON or CSV.
+This will be either JSONL or CSV.

 For the purposes of this tutorial, choose CSV as your file format.